mat-s/100-days-of-code/r1-log.md

 **Today's Progress**: Fiddled about with a lot of UI things the last two days and tried a lot of plugins for different things, as date picking tools, form validation, google maps, etc.

 ### Day 25: February 19, 2021
 **Today's Progress**: Made a little excursion today to learn more in-depth knowlegde about CURL calls in PHP.

+### Day 26: February 22, 2021
+**Today's Progress**: I had a lazy weekend, my apologies to the community ;) Today I learned more about GraphQL, because I still don't understand how the WPGraphQL plugin is working correctly